zoylendt/zoylendt.github.io/content/Selfhosted/Debian12 VM on Proxmox.md

   - linux
 ---

-How to quickly set up a Debian12 VM on Proxmox 8 using [helper scripts](https://helper-scripts.com).
+How to quickly set up a Debian 12 VM on Proxmox 8 using [helper scripts](https://helper-scripts.com).

 # Resources